DiamondLightSource/nexgen/docs/api.rst

     :members:

 All the writers above can be called using the ``call_writers`` function, with the exception of ``write_NXentry``, ``write_NXdatetime`` and ``write_NXnote``.
+NOTE: Versions >= 0.6.8 (current one) hopefully won't have these writers, and since there are no docs yet, the line above probably doesn't matter.

 .. autofunction:: nexgen.nxs_write.NexusWriter.call_writers